dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3420: Protection of personal choices is critical for autonomy.
+### T3420: Consensual sexual activities should be respected as personal matters.

 |Support|
 |---|